-Camera movement is where AI video most often breaks — vague “cinematic” prompts produce noodly motion that doesn’t read as any real camera.
-Directors use a small, precise vocabulary (dolly, pan, tilt, crane, push, pull, rack-focus, whip, Steadicam) because each term is unambiguous to a camera operator.
-Naming the exact move and its speed in your Sora / Veo / Runway prompt is the difference between a deliberate shot and AI-jelly motion.
+Camera movement is where AI video most often breaks.
+A vague “cinematic” prompt produces noodly motion that doesn’t read as any real camera.
+Directors use a small, precise vocabulary — dolly, pan, tilt, crane, push, pull, rack-focus, whip, Steadicam — because each term is unambiguous to a camera operator.
+The official Sora 2 prompting guide says the same thing in different words: give each shot one clear camera move and one clear subject action, and prefer a physical move (dolly, track) over an optical zoom.
+Naming the exact move and its speed is the difference between a deliberate shot and AI jelly.
 For broader fundamentals, see the AI video prompt basics walkthrough.

 Best for